Electronic Logging Device (ELD) FAQs

 The term "AOBRD," or "Automatic On-board Recording Device," has been defined since the 1980s as "an electric, electronic, electromechanical, or mechanical device capable of recording driver's duty status information accurately and automatically as required by §395.15.
 The device must be integrally synchronized with specific operations of the commercial motor vehicle in which it is installed.
 At a minimum, the device must record engine use, road speed, miles driven, the date, and time of day."
 Many of the devices installed prior to December 18, 2017, were AOBRDs.
-AOBRD can no longer be placed into initial service.
+With very few exceptions, AOBRD can no longer be placed into initial service.
 However, any AOBRD installed and in use before December 18, 2017, can be used as an AOBRD until December 16, 2019.
 At that time, any remaining AOBRDs will need to be updated to meet the ELD technical specifications.

 Electronic on-board recorders (EOBRs) were the devices that were originally intended to replace AOBRDs, but the rulemaking to do so was never finalized.

 An electronic logging device (ELD) is the most recent electronic device.
 Much like AOBRDs, ELDs are capable of recording a driver's driving hours and duty status automatically.
 However, to be considered an ELD the device must meet specific technology requirements and be listed on the Federal Motor Carrier Safety Administration's (FMCSA) ELD registration site.
-As of December 18, 2017, only ELD devices listed on FMCSA's ELD registry can be placed into service.
+As of December 18, 2017, with very few exceptions, only ELD devices listed on FMCSA's ELD registry can be placed into service.